Skip to main content

 Single O2 - Excited State

-Figure \(\PageIndex{5}\) shows some reactions for singlet dioxygen in which dioxygen is shown as with a double bond and two lone pairs on each oxygen.
+Figure \(\PageIndex{5}\) shows some reactions for singlet dioxygen in which dioxygen is shown with a double bond and two lone pairs on each oxygen.

 Figure \(\PageIndex{5}\): Some reactions for singlet dioxygen

 Alkenes react with oxygen to form hydroperoxides, potentially through an epoxide intermediate.
-Dienes reacts with oxygen in a Diels-Alder pericyclic reaction to form endoperoxides.
+Dienes react with oxygen in a Diels-Alder pericyclic reaction to form endoperoxides.
 A molecular orbital perspective (that you may remember from chemistry classes) on this cycloaddition reaction is shown in Figure \(\PageIndex{6}\).

 Figure \(\PageIndex{6}\): Pericyclic cycloaddition reactions using molecular orbitals